MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ![Lookup table](images/tutorials/image_processing/Example6_11.png "Lookup table")

-The lookup table shall be used for showing the RT Dose data as a semi-transparent overlay on the CT image.
+The lookup table shall be used for showing the RT Dose data as a semitransparent overlay on the CT image.
 Add a `SoView2DOverlay` and a `SoGroup` module to your network.
 Replace the input of the View2D module from the `SoView2DCSOExtensibleEditor` with the `SoGroup`.

 ![RT Dose data using SoView2DOverlay](images/tutorials/image_processing/Example6_12.png "RT Dose data using SoView2DOverlay")